-C. Known & Obvious
+B. Known & Obvious

 - 1. Prior to determining discipline, a recorded employee conference will be held.
 In such case, the member shall be notified and afforded at least two (2) of the subject member's working days to prepare for the conference, unless waived by the member.
 The member shall be informed of the name of the person conducting the conference. - 2.
 All investigative material shall be made available to the member and Association for review at a department office prior to or at the employee conference. - 3.
-The member shall be provided an exact copy of any recordings within seven (7) days of the conference if requested, and a certified transcript within twelve (12) days of the conference, if transcribed, unless extended by mutual agreement.
+The member shall be provided an exact copy of any recordings within seven (7) days of the conference if requested, and a certified transcript within twelve (12) days of the receipt by the Department, if transcribed, unless extended by mutual agreement.

-If the member of the Association records the employee conference, the member shall provide an exact copy of these recordings within seven (7) days of the conference, if requested, and a certified transcript within twelve (12) days of the conference, if transcribed, unless extended by mutual agreement.
+If the member of the Association records the employee conference, the member shall provide an exact copy of these recordings within seven (7) days of the conference, if requested, and a certified transcript within twelve (12) days of receipt by the Association, if transcribed, unless extended by mutual agreement.